-- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - 3 To understand the difference between the "indicative" TYPE of MODALITY (either PROBABILITY or USUALITY (a.k.a. "indefinite frequency")) and the "imperative" TYPE

-(either obligation or inclination (a.k.a.
+- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - To understand the difference between the "indicative" TYPE of MODALITY (either PROBABILITY or USUALITY (a.k.a. "indefinite frequency")) and the "imperative" TYPE (either OBLIGATION or INCLINATION (a.k.a.
 READINESS/ABILITY)).

-- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - 3 To understand the difference between the "indicative" TYPE of MODALITY (either PROBABILITY or USUALITY (a.k.a. "indefinite frequency")) and the "imperative" TYPE (either OBLIGATION or INCLINATION (a.k.a.
-READINESS/ABILITY)). - To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity.
+- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - (either obligation or inclination (a.k.a. readiness/ability)). - To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity.

-- 1 To understand how modal verbs differ from other verbs in English. - To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - 3 To understand the difference between the "indicative" TYPE of MODALITY (either PROBABILITY or USUALITY (a.k.a. "indefinite frequency")) and the "imperative" TYPE (either OBLIGATION or INCLINATION (a.k.a.
-READINESS/ABILITY)). - To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity. - 5 To understand the difference between the two ways in which [negative] POLARITY can be expressed - [direct] and [transferred].
+- 1 To understand how modal verbs differ from other verbs in English. - 2 To learn which verbs are "in" (or "on the edge of") the system of modal verbs. - To understand the difference between the "indicative" TYPE of MODALITY (either PROBABILITY or USUALITY (a.k.a. "indefinite frequency")) and the "imperative" TYPE (either OBLIGATION or INCLINATION (a.k.a.
+READINESS/ABILITY)). - To understand the various ways in which modality can be expressed (verbs, adverbs, and other structures) and how these encode subjectivity or objectivity. - To understand the difference between the two ways in which [negative] POLARITY can be expressed - [direct] and [transferred].